MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### combined.search.use

+This event is triggered when a user enters / exits search mode or interacts with search entities such as results, suggestions, or filters.
 Used for monitoring possible negative impact on your ability to perform key search functionality such as searching for mail, contacts, or events.

 The following fields are collected across iOS and Android: